ACEECA1/library-backend/README.md

 ## Getting Started

-1. Set up a PostgreSQL database and update your `application.yml` credentials.
+1. Set up a MySQL database and update your `application.properties` credentials.
 2. Ensure a RabbitMQ instance is running on `localhost:5672`.
 3. Ensure ClamAV is running on `localhost:3310` (or disable it in `application.yml`).
 4. Run `./mvnw spring-boot:run` to start the application on port `8080`.